modin-project/modin/docs/flow/modin/engines/ray/pandas_on_ray/frame/partition_manager.rst

 PandasOnRayFrameManager
-"""""""""""""""""""""""""""
+"""""""""""""""""""""""

-The class is specific implementation of ``BaseFrameManager`` uusing Ray distributed engine.
+The class is specific implementation of ``BaseFrameManager`` using Ray distributed engine.
 This class is responsible for partitions manipulation and applying a funcion to block/row/column partitions.